cplmakerlab/cplmakerlab.github.io/_guides/how-to-use-a-zoom-h6-audio-recorder.md

 ![](/uploads/how-to-use-a-zoom-h6-audio-recorder/img-0100.jpg){: width="3024" height="4032"}

 To turn on the Zoom H6, hold down the power button on the left hand side.
 A screen will then appear that says "H6 Handy Recorder."
+Your device should also already have an SD card inserted, which is located in the slot on the left hand side labeled (SD XC).

 ### Step 2